t4sk/notes/python/zk_stark/fri.md

 - TODO: 128 bit security and delta

+### TODO: problem with commiting to f(x)
+- TODO: high probability of accepting a fraud
+- need d + k queries for (1 - p)^k probability of accepting a fraud

 ### Commit phase

 TODO: why check that polynomial is low degree? <- given RS code, it always identify a polynomial (a poly that passes through all the points provided)